Red blood cell: Mammals

 The red blood cells of mammals are typically shaped as biconcave disks: flattened and depressed in the center, with a dumbbell-shaped cross section, and a torus-shaped rim on the edge of the disk.
 This shape allows for a high surface-area-to-volume (SA/V) ratio to facilitate diffusion of gases.
 However, there are some exceptions concerning shape in the artiodactyl order (even-toed ungulates including cattle, deer, and their relatives), which displays a wide variety of bizarre red blood cell morphologies: small and highly ovaloid cells in llamas and camels (family Camelidae), tiny spherical cells in mouse deer (family Tragulidae), and cells which assume fusiform, lanceolate, crescentic, and irregularly polygonal and other angular forms in red deer and wapiti (family Cervidae).
 Members of this order have clearly evolved a mode of red blood cell development substantially different from the mammalian norm.
 Overall, mammalian red blood cells are remarkably flexible and deformable so as to squeeze through tiny capillaries, as well as to maximize their apposing surface by assuming a cigar shape, where they efficiently release their oxygen load.

-Red blood cells in mammals are unique amongst vertebrates as they do not have nuclei when mature.
+Red blood cells in mammals are unique amongst vertebrates as most species do not have nuclei when mature.
 They do have nuclei during early phases of erythropoiesis, but extrude them during development as they mature; this provides more space for hemoglobin.
 The red blood cells without nuclei, called reticulocytes, subsequently lose all other cellular organelles such as their mitochondria, Golgi apparatus and endoplasmic reticulum.

 The spleen acts as a reservoir of red blood cells, but this effect is somewhat limited in humans.
 In some other mammals such as dogs and horses, the spleen sequesters large numbers of red blood cells, which are dumped into the blood during times of exertion stress, yielding a higher oxygen transport capacity.